RemusDB/DemoClients/SNS/03-dax.md

 ###### Question

-<p>Which visual would you choose to focus the attention more on the the trend rather than on invidiual values?</p>
+<p>Which visual would you choose to focus the attention more on the the CTR trend rather than on invidiual values?</p>

 ###### Option #1